Trahloc/Misc/zeroth_law_pkg/NOTES.md

 *   **Clear Separation:** Keeps test logic clean and separates the definition of the external dependency's behavior (in the script file) from the test's orchestration code.

 **Limitation:** This primarily tests the interaction with the process based on its *output*.
 It may not fully replicate complex exit code behaviors or side effects of the *real* external tool unless explicitly coded into the helper script.
 It also requires careful management of the helper script files.

+---

+## Codebase Map & Structural Verification (Revised: SQLite Backend - YYYY-MM-DDTHH:MM:SS+ZZ:ZZ - AI: Run `date --iso-8601=seconds`)

+**Problem:**
+While TDD/DDT and static analysis effectively catch direct import errors or simple code duplication, they don't inherently guarantee overall structural integrity after complex refactoring, especially involving both moving *and* renaming functions/classes.
+A function could be moved and renamed (`cli.example_one` -> `new_module.example_1`), breaking consumers importing the old name, while tests for the *new* name pass.
+Without additional checks, an AI might struggle to locate the renamed function or might incorrectly recreate the function at the old location (which standard duplication checks might miss if the name/signature differs slightly).

+**Solution: Codebase Map Verification (SQLite Backend):**
+Implement a system that maintains an automated, persistent "map" of the codebase's significant structural elements **stored in an SQLite database**.
+This database acts as a queryable representation of the intended code structure, verified against the actual code.

+**Map Content & Schema (SQLite):**
+*   The map will be stored in an SQLite database file (e.g., `tests/codebase_map/code_map.db`).
+*   **Core Tables (Implemented):**
+    *   `modules` (id, path, last_scanned_timestamp)
+    *   `classes` (id, module_id, name, signature_hash, start_line, end_line)
+    *   `functions` (id, module_id, class_id (nullable), name, signature_hash, start_line, end_line)
+*   **Schema Definition:** The `CREATE TABLE` statements and constraints (UNIQUE, FOREIGN KEY) are defined in **`tests/codebase_map/schema.sql`**.
+*   **Deferred Tables:** Conceptual tables for `principles`, `rules`, and their mappings are deferred until Phase Y (ZLT-dev).
+*   **Signatures:** Signature hashes are stored directly in `classes` and `functions` tables; a separate `signatures` table is deferred.

+**Generation & Maintenance:**
+*   **Generator:** A dedicated script/module (e.g., `tests/codebase_map/map_generator.py`) using `ast` will scan `src/zeroth_law/`.
+*   **Database Interaction:** Uses Python's built-in `sqlite3` module to connect and execute SQL queries (INSERT, UPDATE, SELECT).
+*   **Trigger:** Map generation/update **must** be triggered automatically as part of the test suite execution.
+*   **Additions:** New functions/classes detected are INSERTed into the database.
+*   **Updates:** Changes to signatures detected result in UPDATEs to the relevant database rows.
+*   **Pruning (Deletion Handling - Safety Mechanism):**
+    1. The AST scan identifies elements present in the DB but *not* found in the current code.
+    2. The map verification test (see below) fails for these discrepancies.
+    3. The failure message explicitly instructs the AI developer: "Database contains entry for `[module.function]`, but the code element was not found via AST scan.
+Verify this deletion was intentional (check recent Git history).
+If intentional, remove the corresponding tests and then approve the removal of this entry from the database (details TBD - likely requires a specific test marker or temporary config flag to allow pruning during the next map update run)."
+    4. The map generator script will only execute `DELETE` statements for confirmed deletions.

+**Verification Tests (`tests/test_codebase_map/`):**
+A new test suite will connect to the database and use SQL queries to verify integrity:
+*   `test_map_code_consistency`: Checks that AST scan results match DB content (SELECT queries compare counts/existence).
+*   `test_map_signature_consistency`: Compares signatures from AST scan with those stored in the DB.
+*   `test_name_uniqueness`: Uses SQL `UNIQUE` constraints and potentially queries (`GROUP BY ...
+HAVING COUNT(*) > 1`) to enforce uniqueness.

+**ZLT Integration & AI Consumption:**
+*   The SQLite database provides a powerful, relational knowledge base for ZLT.
+*   ZLT can execute complex SQL queries to understand code structure, relationships, and potentially map rules/principles to specific code elements.
+*   Tests can generate specific, AI-consumable reports (text summaries, JSON snippets) by querying the database upon failure.

+**Location:**
+Map generation logic, verification tests, schema definitions, and the database file itself will reside within the `tests` directory, likely under `tests/codebase_map/`.